ICC to investigate reported war crimes in Palestinian territories | DW | 03.03.2021

 "As prime minister of Israel, I can assure you this: we will fight this perversion of justice with all our might," he had said in a statement.

-In a statement, the PA Foreign Ministry said that the ICC investigation is "a long-awaited step that serves Palestine's tireless pursuit of justice and accountability, which are indispensable pillars of the peace the Palestinian people seek and deserve."
+In a statement, the PA Foreign Ministry called the ICC investigation "a long-awaited step that serves Palestine's tireless pursuit of justice and accountability, which are indispensable pillars of the peace the Palestinian people seek and deserve."

 It called for concluding the investigation swiftly because "the crimes committed by the occupation's leaders against the Palestinian people are lasting, systematic and far-reaching.''

-The Palestinians joined the ICC in 2015 and have long pushed for an investigation of Israel, which is not a member of the court.
+The Palestinians joined the ICC in 2015 and have long pushed for an investigation into Israel, which is not a member of the court.

-They have urged the court to look into Israeli actions during its 2014 war against Palestinian militants in the Gaza Strip, as well as Israel's construction of settlements in the occupied West Bank and annexed east Jerusalem.
+They have urged the court to look into Israeli actions during its 2014 war against Palestinian militants in the Gaza Strip, as well as Israel's construction of settlements in the occupied territories.

 Israel, meanwhile, has accused the ICC of overstepping its limits, saying the Palestinians are not an independent sovereign state.
 Israeli officials defend their military actions in Gaza as acts of self-defense and have called for negotiations regarding the highly disputed West Bank.

+Israel occupied the West Bank and the Gaza Strip in the Six-Day War of 1967, and later annexed east Jerusalem.
+The Gaza Strip is blockaded by Israel and ruled by Hamas.

+According to the United Nations, at least five million Palestinians live under Israeli occupation.

-Human Rights Watch (HRW) said the court's decision signalled a step toward justice for Israeli and Palestinian victims.
+Human Rights Watch (HRW) said the court's decision signaled a step toward justice for Israeli and Palestinian victims.

 "The court's crowded docket shouldn't deter the prosecutor's office from doggedly pursuing cases against anyone credibly implicated in such crimes,'' said Balkees Jarrah, a director at HRW.